realXtend/doc/netgames/netgames-rex-2012.rst

 Introduction
 ============

+.. mention concrete advantages to dev clearer, perhaps like was in the old intro version (now moved to under tundra sdk desc here)

 Developing a networked multiplayer game is typically (unavoidably) more complex than a local game.
 Multiplayer logic is a part of it,